simazhi/sinologica/content/project/CHIDEOD/index.md

 ---
-title: Ideophones
+title: Chinese ideophones
-summary: Studying (Premodern) Chinese ideophones diachronically
+summary: Studying the prototypicality and salience of the Chinese ideophonic lexicon
 tags:
 - ideophones
 - linguistics